 The cities of Venice and Dubrovnik are among the most popular travel destinations in the Mediterranean.
 For travelling from Venice to Dubrovnik there are several options available.
-In the text below find these information and decide which option works best for you.
+Our guide on getting from Venice to Dubrovnik will help you to find the most suitable way of travelling.

 Note that there are no direct ferry connections between these two cities.

 Note that there are NO direct ferry connections between these two cities.
-One of the options would be to take a train from Venice to Rome (3 h 40 minutes) and from there catch one of the planes to Dubrovnik (check available flights here).
+One of the options would be taking a train down the Italian side of the Adriatic to Bari and from there catch JADROLINIJA's overnight ferry to Dubrovnik.

 Travellers can also take a high-speed catamaran (foot passenger ferry) from Venice to Pula (Istrian peninsula), from there take a catamaran to the port of Zadar (northern Dalmatia) and from there take a bus ride down to Dubrovnik.